-The Policies Map identifies a broad location for the provision of open space, sports recreation and leisure facilities, located to the west of March and south of the River Nene.
+The Policies Map identifies a broad location for the provision of open space, sports recreation, and leisure facilities, located to the west of March and south of the River Nene.
 Proposals which will significantly increase open space, sports, recreation or leisure provision within, this broad location, will generally be supported.
+This area includes permitted employment uses (see Policy LP40 and site LP40.08).
+Additional employment would be particularly supported where this contributes to the delivery of open space and recreation uses.